-- A margin management system is used to ensure that a sub-fund is at all times the beneficiary of financial security (collateral) in the form of cash or other or other specific types of securities with a low risk, such as government bonds, in case the principal or the counterparty (if a sub-fund uses an agent) does not return similar securities.
+- A margin management system is used to ensure that a sub-fund is at all times the beneficiary of financial security (collateral) in the form of cash or other specific types of securities with a low risk, such as government bonds, in case the principal or the counterparty (if a sub-fund uses an agent) does not return similar securities.
 The actual value of the collateral in the form of specific types of securities with a low risk must at all times exceed the actual value of the loaned securities by 5%.
 Furthermore, when calculating the value of the specific types of securities with a low risk provided as collateral, a margin of 3% is applied, which should prevent a negative change in price resulting in their actual value no longer exceeding the actual value of the securities.
-The value of the collateral in the form of cash must at all times exceed the actual value of the securities. - The criteria met by the collateral are such as to limit the credit risk.
+The value of the collateral in the form of cash must at all times exceed the actual value of the securities.
+The value of the collateral in the form of cash must at all times exceed the actual value of the securities.
+The value of the collateral in the form of cash must at all times exceed the actual value of the loaned securities. - The criteria met by the collateral are such as to limit the credit risk.
 A rating of at least investment grade is required in the case of collateral in the form of bonds and other debt instruments.
 In the case of collateral in the form of participation rights in monetary undertakings for collective investment, the inherent diversification of these undertakings limits the credit risk.
 In the case of cash that is reinvested, a rating of at least investment grade is required when reinvesting in either deposits or government bonds.
 In the case of reinvestment in short-term money-market funds, the inherent diversification of these funds limits the credit risk. - The criteria met by these types of collateral are such as to limit the liquidity risk.
 It must be possible to value the financial collateral on a daily basis by market price or to withdraw it on demand (on reinvestment of cash in deposits). - In the case of reinvestment of cash, there are additional criteria to limit the market risk associated with the initial values in cash.
 When reinvesting bonds, only bonds with a remaining term to maturity of no more than one year may be considered.
 The shortness of this remaining term results in a low sensitivity to interest rate movements.
 In the case of reinvestment in short-term money-market funds, the low duration of these funds limits the market risk with respect to the initial value in cash. - The custody of financial collateral consisting of securities occurs by placing the securities in custody accounts which, in the event of the custodian's bankruptcy, are held outside its insolvent estate.
 The custody of financial collateral consisting of cash occurs by holding it in cash accounts, whether or not segregated.
 The extent to which the custody of financial collateral consisting of cash occurs in non-segregated accounts has no influence, however, on the sub-fund's risk profile. - Operational risks are limited by operational controls, in the shape of daily control of the market values of loaned securities and collateral and reconciliation of internal and external data.